zgbkdlm/dissertation/README.md

 Opponent: Prof. Manfred Opper from University of Birmingham.

 The public defence of the thesis will be streamed online on December 10, 2021 at noon (Helsinki time) via Zoom link https://aalto.zoom.us/j/67529212279.
-It is free and open to everyone.
+It is free and open to the public, you are welcome to attend.

 More details regarding the thesis itself can be found in its title pages.